rwrozelle/audio-media-player/README.md

 * DEFAULT_ESP_M4A_DECODER_CONFIG(),
 * DEFAULT_ESP_TS_DECODER_CONFIG(),

 I've only used it with flac and mp3 files.
 Flac files play correct "most" of the time, a little chattering every now and then.
-I've written a Python script to use ffmpeg to convert flac files (320Kb) and found the sound comparible with less to no chattering.
-I'm not an audio-file, I just built this to be able to reuse old stereo equipment that I own.
+I've written a Python script to use ffmpeg to convert flac files to mp3(320Kb) and found the sound comparible with less to no chattering.
+I'm not an audio-file, I just built this to be able to reuse old stereo equipment that I own and learn about esphome.

 ## Example Yaml
 ```